Hands holding the elastic waistband of a pair of trousers

 A common concern when switching from synthetic to natural materials is whether they will still “do the job.”
 We’ve been taught that synthetics equal durability – but the reality is more nuanced.

-Like all elastic, lifespan depends not just on whether it’s natural or synthetic, but also how it’s made, how it’s used, and how it’s cared for.
 And there’s one important question often missing from the conversation: what happens to the elastic once it’s done its job?

 High-quality synthetic elastics are engineered for performance and can offer excellent stretch and recovery over time.
 But “synthetic” isn’t a guarantee of durability – quality varies hugely.